 - As with any fresh salad, use the best and freshest ingredients you can possibly get.
 Always use extra virgin olive oil and freshly squeezed lemon juice for the dressing.

 - There are different preferences when it comes to how chunky or finely chopped the Shepherd Salad vegetables should be.
 My personal opinion is that they should be fairly finely chopped, but not so small that the vegetables become mushy.
-Shepherds Salad vegetables are meant to be fresh and crunchy.
+Shepherd salad vegetables are meant to be fresh and crunchy.

 - Toss the salad well to ensure that the dressing is evenly distributed throughout the dish.